Folarin14/Exploring-Gun-Death-in-US/README.md

 # Exploring-Gun-Death-in-US
-This project serves to explore Gun Deaths patterns and causes between 2012 and 2014 in the United States
+This project serves to explore Gun Deaths patterns and causes between 2012 and 2014 in the United States.
+This project identifies patterns in gun deaths across race and gender.
+It was discovered that African-Americans have the highest general gun deaths per hundred thousand as well as homicide deaths per hundred thousand.
+This confirms the perception of the general public regarding the prevalent violence in the black community.